-On 25 September 2020, the Group entered into certain loan agreements (the "Loan Agreements") with a state-owned bank (the "Bank") in the PRC, pursuant to which, the Group was granted six loans (the "Loans") by the Bank with an aggregate principal amount of RMB8,971,700 for a term of 10 years for the settlement of part of the consideration for the acquisition of six properties (the "Tian Yi Properties") from an independent third party (the "Developer").
-The Loans are secured by (i) corporate guarantees given by the Developer, which will be released upon the completion and the transfer of the Tian Yi Properties to the Group; and (ii) pledge of the Tian Yi Properties.
-The Loans bear interest at loan prime rate of the National Interbank Funding Center (全國銀行間同業拆借中心) plus 0.25% per annum and are repayable by 120 monthly installments since September 2020.
+On 25 September 2020, the Group entered into certain loan agreements with a state-owned bank ("Bank A") in the PRC, pursuant to which, the Group was granted six loans ("Loans A") by Bank A with an aggregate principal amount of RMB8,971,700 for a term of 10 years for the settlement of part of the consideration for the acquisition of six properties (the "Tian Yi Properties") from an independent third party (the "Developer").
+Loans A were secured by (i) corporate guarantees given by the Developer, which will be released upon the completion and the transfer of the Tian Yi Properties to the Group; and (ii) pledge of the Tian Yi Properties.
+Loans A bore interest at loan prime rate of the National Interbank Funding Center (全國銀行間同業拆借中心) plus 0.25% per annum and were repayable by 120 monthly installments since September 2020.
+Loans A were fully repaid during the year ended 31 December 2023 with the pledge of Tian Yi Properties to Bank A being released.